Alfresco/docs-alfresco/saml-module/1.1/config/adfs.md

 title: Configure Active Directory
 ---

-The following steps are example instructions for configuring Active Directory Federation Services (ADFS) as the identity provider to use with SAML SSO in Alfresco.
+The following steps are example instructions for configuring Active Directory Federation Services (ADFS) as the identity provider to use with the SAML Module in Alfresco.

 ## Prerequisites